skybert/moccasin/challenges-and-solutions.md

 supposed to be a reference to an already existing tribe entry.
 It turned out to be a copy constructor which didn't copy the id, thus requesting Hibernate to create a new tribe entry.

+## What's a managed bean?
+A bean which can use interceptors, has lifecycle callbacks (@PostConstruct) and can have injections, such as @EJB (and @Inject?)

+## What's the difference between an EJB and a managed bean?
+> EJB is a managed beans + built-in transaction support and security annotations.

+## What's the difference between a CDI bean and a managed bean?
+> CDI beans are created and destroyed by the container within their scope (request, session, conversation, application).

+## What's the difference between @EJB and @Inject?
+> @EJB refers to a session bean

+> @Inject can inject any kind of bean